Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 Another difficulty is the problem size.
-Ising machines have hardware limitations such as the number of variables or couplings~\cite{Choi2008,Choi2011}.
-Moreover, it is known that increasing the number of variables tends to degrade the objective function value~\cite{Mohseni2022}.
+Ising machines have hardware limitations such as the number of variables and couplings~\cite{Choi2008,Choi2011}.
+Moreover, it has been reported that increasing the number of variables tends to degrade the objective function value~\cite{Mohseni2022,Si2024}.
 For this difficulty, the variable reduction is one of the most effective approaches~\cite{Jiang2008,Zou2005,Zhang2005,Shirai2023,Karimi2017,Kikuchi2025,Hattori2025}.
 One such method is the sample persistence variable reduction (SPVAR)~\cite{Karimi2017}.
 In the SPVAR algorithm, the variables that frequently take the same value in multiple solutions are regarded as the persistent variables, and fixed to that value.
-In the previous studies~\cite{Karimi2017,Karimi2017-2}, the SPVAR algorithm has been applied to the 2D and 3D Ising models, weak--strong cluster problems, Chimera graph problems, and maximum satisfiability problems, and it has been shown to be effective across these benchmark instances in terms of improving standard performance metrics such as the fraction of problems solved, the energy gap to the optimum, the residual error, and the time-to-solution.
+In the previous studies~\cite{Karimi2017,Karimi2017-2}, the SPVAR algorithm has been applied to the 2D and 3D Ising models, weak--strong cluster problems, Chimera graph problems, fault diagnosis problems, and maximum satisfiability problems, and it has been shown to be effective across these benchmark instances in terms of improving standard performance metrics such as the fraction of problems solved, the energy gap to the optimum, the residual error, and the time-to-solution.

 Fixing the variables with the SPVAR algorithm involves a finite risk of fixing them to incorrect values, because the SPVAR algorithm is a heuristic variable reduction method.
 If variables are incorrectly fixed, the SPVAR algorithm may exclude the optimal solution from the search space.
 To mitigate this risk, iterative SPVAR and multi-start SPVAR have been proposed~\cite{Karimi2017,Karimi2017-2}.
 There are also several studies about algorithms for Ising machines inspired by the SPVAR algorithm~\cite{Atobe2021,Ayanzadeh2021,Irie2021,Noguchi2023,Kikuchi2023,Lee2024}.